 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you

 Because we live only 3 hours away from Banff, it is our go-to place to unwind and relax and do a little stay-cation every now and then.
 We have always stayed in hotels and in different ones, in different seasons (and yes sometimes availability, price and booking time did play a role in selecting the hotels).

 Banff Hotel Tips – Things to keep in mind

 - Busy seasons in Banff – June to late August are the best months to visit Banff.
-Warmer months also brings in a lot of tourists.
+Warmer months also bring in a lot of tourists.

-- In either seasons, book your rooms ahead of time, preferably as soon as you know you will be vacationing here.
+- In either season, book your rooms ahead of time, preferably as soon as you know you will be vacationing here.

 How to use this Banff Hotels Guide?